bradleyeckert/chad/doc/crypto.md

 You don't care if the flash and its ATE support can be accessed via JTAG.

 Chad uses compact hardware to decrypt data coming from the SPI flash.
-It uses a stream cypher that's a derivative of LIZARD.
+It uses a stream cipher that's a derivative of LIZARD.
 I call it `gecko`.
 It takes 48 clock cycles to initialize and then provides a new pseudorandom byte every 8 clocks.
 So, with a 200 MHz clock, an on-chip (or QSPI) flash would be read at 25 MBPS.